 Does Crossroads provide access to medical or psychiatric services?

 All services offered by Crossroads provide counseling staff with access to medical and psychiatric consultation from our consulting psychiatrist, who is fully accredited through the American Society of Addiction Medicine.
 Referrals for psychiatric evaluations and medication consultation are available to clients, as well as screening and referral to appropriate medical services for routine and chronic medical conditions.

-Is there a wait list to get into your programs?
+Is there a waitlist to get into your programs?

 We do our best to keep our clients from waiting by working hard to get them into our programs as quickly as possible.
 However, sometimes clients may have to wait for a while to get into our residential programs.
 As spots are always opening up, the wait is often short.
-In some cases, clients attend Intensive Outpatient Program (IOP) while waiting for a residential program spot to open up.
+In some cases, clients attend an Intensive Outpatient Program (IOP) while waiting for a residential program spot to open up.

 What payment options are offered to clients at Crossroads?

-Crossroads is in network with most major insurances to cover the cost of treatment.
+Crossroads is in-network with most major insurances to cover the cost of treatment.
 Crossroads also accepts self-pay and offers a competitive self-pay rate.
 Through the compassionate generosity of past patients and their families, a limited amount of financial assistance may be available to those who meet the financial needs assessment criteria.
 To learn more about financial assistance, talk with our admissions staff.
 Full scholarships are not offered.